 The LRA Crisis Tracker is a real-time mapping platform and data collection system created to bring an unprecedented level of transparency to the atrocities of the Lord’s Resistance Army.
 Using information sourced from Invisible Children’s Early Warning Radio Network, UN agencies, and local NGOs, this tool allows for better response from governments, policy-makers, and humanitarian organizations.
 For real-time updates on LRA attacks, check out LRA Crisis Tracker online, or follow them on Twitter @CrisisTracker.

-tagged as: Invisible Children.
-LRA Crisis Tracker. update.
+tagged as: LRA Crisis Tracker.
+Partnerships. world news.
+Early warning radio network.
 LRA.
+Invisible Children.